upitroma/PingNuke/README.md

 # PingNuke
-a bot for my friends' discord server
+a ping bot for the cyber warrior's discord server